-Official holidays commence at the beginning of the first shift of the day on which the holiday is observed and continue for twenty-four (24) hours thereafter.
+Official holidays commence at midnight on the day on which the holiday is observed and continue for twenty-four (24) hours thereafter.

 When a holiday falls on a Sunday, the following Monday will be the "observed" holiday and when a holiday falls on a Saturday, the preceding Friday will be the "observed" holiday for city operations/facilities that are closed on holidays.